fidoriel/MeshVault/README.md

 A blazingly fast and simple self-hosted 3D files platform written in rust and typescript centered around a 3D model packaging format.

+## Development

+Developing rust part is only supported on Linux currently.
+For other OSes please see [Develop in Docker Container](#develop-in-docker-container).

 ```bash
 cargo run # run backend
 cargo install typeshare-cli # install typeshare